 Matriculation status shall be established for all new students at the time they submit their application for admission to the College.
-Their status shall be either "matriculant" or "exempt matriculant"
+Their status shall be either "matriculant" or "exempt matriculant."

-Students are considered matriculants if they are enrolling at Santa Monica College for the first time and their goal is to obtain an Associate degree, transfer to a four-year college or university, or complete a career certificate.
+Students are considered matriculants if they are enrolling at Santa Monica College for the first time and their goal is to earn a degree at SMC, transfer to a four-year college or university, or complete a career certificate.